 Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
 If irritation continues, seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
+Skin Contact Skin Contact Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.